To evaluate credit of students transferring from non-regionally accredited institutions that are not part of the state-wide articulation agreements

 - A written request from the student identifying the courses that are to be reviewed is required.

-- It is the student’s responsibility to furnish the Registrar’s Office with an official college transcript from the transfer institution; a course description and syllabus to include textbook information for each course for which he/she is requesting credit; faculty credentialing information from the institution’s Human Resources Office, Personnel Office, or Office Of Academic Affairs (the information must include the degree(s) earned by the instructor of the course, the names of the college or university conferring the degree, as well as an indication of the credit hours earned in the discipline) and any other information the college deems necessary to conduct proper evaluation.
+- It is the student’s responsibility to furnish the Registrar’s Office with an official college transcript from the transfer institution; a course description and syllabus to include textbook information for each course for which he/she is requesting credit; faculty credentialing information from the institution’s Human Resources Office or vice president for educational and student services.
+The information must include the degree(s) earned by the instructor of the course, the names of the college or university conferring the degree, as well as an indication of the credit hours earned in the discipline, and any other information the college deems necessary to conduct proper evaluation.

-- The Registrar’s Office reviews the documents to ensure all the necessary material is contained therein.
+- The Registrar’s Office reviews the documents to ensure all necessary materials are available.
 If the documents are complete, they are submitted to the appropriate department chair/program manager.
 The chair/manager returns the evaluation to the Registrar’s Office within 10 working days.
 If the documents are incomplete, the student is notified, accordingly.

 - It is the responsibility of each department chair/program manager to coordinate the evaluation of courses within their respective department.
 It is recommended that each dean develop minimum criteria to ensure consistency in the evaluation of credits among departments.
 All recommendations as to the awarding or denial of credit must be approved in writing by the dean or designee.